 Mike Fortress comes from a mixed background in design, illustration, and technology.
 He arrived at Oak from Chicago, where he was an art director and designer at the award-winning agency Energy BBDO and its digital partner Proximity Chicago.
 There he worked on brands such as the Chicago White Sox, Wrigley, and Bayer.
 Mike is also a type designer and a skateboard enthusiast.

-Larry Fox is a front-end developer by day and asleep by night.
+Larry Fox is a developer by day and asleep by night.
 He enjoys riding bikes, skateboarding indoors, gray sweaters, and sparkling wine.
 A Coloradan at heart he has an affinity for the outdoors, and being active.
 Previously worked at Outlier doing all things digital.
 He dreams of being an astronaut one day.